The vegetable dish that took Manhattan by storm.

 - Feel free to swap different kinds of seeds.
 Pistachios would also be very good here.

-Did you make this roasted carrot side dish?
+Did you make this roasted carrot avocado salad?
 What did you think?
-Share below.

 - 1 pound medium- or small-sized carrots, peeled (unless very young and fresh)